linsyking/messenger-manual/transition.typ

     { currentTransition : Int
     , outT : Int
     , inT : Int
-    , fadeout : SingleTrans userdata
+    , outTrans : SingleTrans userdata
-    , fadein : SingleTrans userdata
+    , inTrans : SingleTrans userdata
     }
 ```

-- `outT` is the time (in frames) of the first stage
+- `outT` is the time (in milliseconds) of the first stage
 - `inT` is the time of the second stage
-- `fadeout`: the `SingleTrans` of the first stage
+- `outTrans`: the `SingleTrans` of the first stage
-- `fadein`: the `SingleTrans` of the second stage
+- `inTrans`: the `SingleTrans` of the second stage

 The real transition effect is implemented in `SingleTrans`: